-I know you’ve seen great charcuterie boards.
-They’re photographed and posted all over the Internet.
+Would you like to know how to make a charcuterie board like you’ve seen photographed and posted all over the Internet?
 But how do you make one that is Insta-worthy?
 And how do you even pronounce “charcuterie”?
 I’m here to help—I know people!
 I’ll fill you in on shopping, creating, and caring for your charcuterie board!

 How Is Charcuterie Pronounced

 People wonder about this French word.
 Instead of embarrassing themselves by slaughtering it, they say “meat and cheese board” or “cheese and meat platter.”
 It’s actually pretty easy to say if you take it slow; it’s pronounced like a shard of glass – shar and cu like cute, then tuh like King Tut and ree like Ree Drummond!
 So put it together, and you have “shar-kyu-tuh-ree.”